When to keep your child home

 These guidelines will help you determine if your child should return to school.
 Your child should look and behave like him/herself for 24-48 hours before returning to school.
 A sick child who returns to school too soon is at risk for picking up other infections due to lowered immunity.
 A child who is still sick is likely to infect other students and staff.

-Please notify school nurse if your child develops any communicable condition such as: Strep Throat, Chicken Pox, Pinworm and Head Lice.
+Please notify school nurse if your child develops any communicable condition such as: COVID-19, Strep Throat, Chicken Pox, Pinworm and Head Lice.

 Remind your child that frequent hand washing is the most effective means of preventing the spread of communicable diseases.